 [END CROSS-CHAPTER BOX 1.2 HERE]

-Variability and emergence of the climate change signal
+Variability and Emergence of the Climate Change Signal

 Climatic changes since the pre-industrial era are a combination of long-term anthropogenic changes and natural variations on time scales from days to decades.
 The relative importance of these two factors depends on the climate variable or region of interest.
-Natural variations consist of both natural radiatively forced trends (e.g. due to volcanic eruptions or solar variations) and ‘internal’ fluctuations of the climate system which occur even in the absence of any radiative forcings.
-The internal ‘modes of variability’, such as ENSO and the NAO, are discussed further in Annex IV.
+Natural variations consist of both natural radiatively forced trends (e.g., due to volcanic eruptions or solar variations) and ‘internal’ fluctuations of the climate system which occur even in the absence of any radiative forcings.
+The internal ‘modes of variability’, such as the El Niño–Southern Oscillation (ENSO) and the North Atlantic Oscillation (NAO), are discussed further in Annex IV.

-Climate variability can influence trends over short periods
+Climate Variability Can Influence Trends Over Short Periods

 Natural variations in both weather and longer time scale phenomena can temporarily obscure or intensify any anthropogenic trends (e.g., Deser et al., 2012; Kay et al., 2015).
-These effects are more important on small spatial and temporal scales but can also occur on the global scale as well (see Cross-Chapter Box 3.1in Chapter 3).
+These effects are more important on small spatial and temporal scales but can also occur on the global scale (Cross-Chapter Box 3.1).

 Since AR5, many studies have examined the role of internal variability through the use of ‘large ensembles’.
 Each such ensemble consists of many different simulations by a single climate model for the same time period and using the same radiative forcings.
 These simulations differ only in their phasing of the internal climate variations (also see Section 1.5.4.2).
 A set of illustrative examples using one such large ensemble (Maher et al., 2019) demonstrates how variability can influence trends on decadal timescales (Figure 1.13).
 The long-term anthropogenic trends in this set of climate indicators are clearly apparent when considering the ensemble as a whole (grey shading), and all the individual ensemble members have very similar trends for ocean heat content (OHC), which is a robust estimate of the total energy stored in the climate system (e.g., Palmer and McNeall, 2014).
-However, the individual ensemble members can exhibit very different decadal trends in global surface air temperature (GSAT), UK summer temperatures, and Arctic sea-ice variations.
+However, the individual ensemble members can exhibit very different decadal trends in global surface air temperature (GSAT), UK summer temperatures, and Arctic sea ice variations.
 More specifically, for a representative 11-year period, both positive and negative trends can be found in all these surface indicators, even though the long-term trend is for increasing temperatures and decreasing sea ice.
-Periods in which the long-term trend is substantially obscured or intensified for more than 20 years are also visible in these regional examples, highlighting that observations are expected to exhibit short-term trends which are larger or smaller than the long-term trend or differ from the average projected trend from climate models, especially on continental spatial scales or smaller (see Cross Chapter Box 3.1 in Chapter 3).
-The actual observed trajectory can be considered as one realisation of many possible alternative worlds which experienced different weather, as also demonstrated by the construction of ‘observation-based large ensembles’ that are alternate possible realisations of historical observations, which retain the statistical properties of observed regional weather (e.g., McKinnon and Deser, 2018).
+Periods in which the long-term trend is substantially obscured or intensified for more than 20 years are also visible in these regional examples, highlighting that observations are expected to exhibit short-term trends which are larger or smaller than the long-term trend or differ from the average projected trend from climate models, especially on continental spatial scales or smaller (Cross-Chapter Box 3.1).
+The actual observed trajectory can be considered as one realization of many possible alternative worlds which experienced different weather, as also demonstrated by the construction of ‘observation-based large ensembles’ that are alternate possible realizations of historical observations, which retain the statistical properties of observed regional weather (e.g., McKinnon and Deser, 2018).

 [START FIGURE 1.13 HERE]